microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

  - **Pool** - Essentially the type of OS and tools set you want to have your build run on.
 In this case, we are using Visual Studio 2017 on Windows Server 2016, there are other [available build agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#use-a-microsoft-hosted-agent) as well.

 #### Download Nuget
+Our build agent is provided to us as a blank work space so we will need to downla
 #### Download Solution Packager
 #### Pack Solution from repository
 #### Create a build artifact (packed solution)